KyleLuther/SerialTomo/readme.md

 Tomography with Jax
 ### High level goal
 To make the best EM serial section tomogram anyone has ever seen.
 We'll acheive this by treating factors such as distortions, illumination times, rotations, shifts as latent variables which we can optimize over to reconstruct the volume.
-This can be seen as taking [this 2013 paper](https://link.springer.com/chapter/10.1007/978-3-642-38886-6_46) to the extreme.
+This can be seen as 1) fixing a bug in [this 2013 paper](https://link.springer.com/chapter/10.1007/978-3-642-38886-6_46) caused by discontinuities in their integration and 2) taking their method to the extreme (they only treat shifts and one of the 3 tilt angles as a latent variable).
 I also see room for improvement via improved interpolation and ray-casting schemes.
 <!-- 5 improvements
 --------------
 - solve for sample warping